5roop/parlaCAPI/README.md

 # Testing ParlaCAPI

+## Status as of 2026-02-06T13:17:28

+All of the issues identified have been resolved.

+Further questions:
+1. Do we want to bother with /preview endpoint?

+Bugs found:
+1. `partyfacts_id` shows up as `"1011.0"`.
+This can be an int.
+2. If filtering with an illogical query, the error message could be improved.

 ## Issues found:
 * Column names: `parlmint_text_id` and `parlmint_id`.
 Should be `parlamint_text_id` and `parlamint_id`.
 * The following columns seem to always be empty (tested on a 30k sample):